CastLab-KAIST/AI-Chip-System-Deadline/README.md

 ## Cast Deadlines

-Countdown timers to keep track of a bunch of Circuit/Architecture/FPGA/AI conference deadlines.
+Countdown timers to keep track of a bunch of Computer Architecture/Circuit/Automation/FPGA/AI conference deadlines.

 This is a fork of the [ai-deadlines](https://github.com/paperswithcode/ai-deadlines) website.